iredmail/docs/en_US/enterprise/iredmail.to.ee.md

       [this tutorial](https://mariadb.com/kb/en/the-community-mariadb-troubles-only-running-after-reboot-times-out-when-try/) for known issue and solutions.
 Also related bug report in
       [Ubuntu LaunchPad](https://bugs.launchpad.net/ubuntu/+source/mariadb-10.1/+bug/1806263).

-iRedMail Easy installs MariaDB instead of MySQL, if you're running MySQL backend, you need to:
+iRedMail Enterprise Edition installs MariaDB instead of MySQL, if you're running MySQL instead of MariaDB, you need to:

 - Backup all databases
 - Remove mysql packages
-- Restore backup SQL files after iRedMail Easy installation
+- Restore backup SQL files after iRedMail Enterprise Edition installation

-## Create required files used by iRedMail Easy
+## Create required files used by iRedMail Enterprise Edition

-iRedMail Easy doesn't store any SQL/LDAP passwords on its deployment servers, instead it reads from files under `/root/.iredmail/kv/` on your server to get the passwords.

-Please create these files under `/root/.iredmail/kv/` with correct passwords manually, each file should contain only one line, passwords must be in plain text, not the hashed one.
+iRedMail Enterprise Edition store SQL/LDAP passwords under `/root/.iredmail/kv/` on your server.
+Please create required files under `/root/.iredmail/kv/` with correct passwords manually, each file should contain only one line, passwords must be in plain text, not the hashed one.

 !!! attention